Support for NHS and social care workforce in Scotland

 Mental Health Support for Scottish staff

-On behalf of NHS Scotland, NHS Practitioner Health are also able to offer a confidential assessment and treatment service.
-This will be available to all NHS and care staff working as part of the Scottish workforce on a self-referral basis.
+On behalf of NHS Scotland, NHS Practitioner Health is able to offer a confidential assessment and treatment service.
+This is available to all regulated NHS and care staff working as part of the Scottish workforce on a self-referral basis.

 How to access mental health support via NHS Practitioner Health

 Please complete both the registration forms and wellbeing questionnaires - it is essential that you complete both sets of forms to enable us to register you into the service and ensure you are provided with the support you need.
 If you have any difficulties accessing or completing the forms, or would prefer to speak to someone in the service please call us on 0300 0303 300.
 (Monday – Friday 8am-8pm, Sat 8-2pm)